What We Do

 - GLOBAL and CURRENT ISSUES

-Candidates with exceedingly high degree of motivation to work with youth and their adult mentors are encouraged to apply.
+Candidates with an exceedingly high degree of motivation to work with youth and their adult mentors are encouraged to apply.
 These highly competitive and demanding positions require a significant amount of stamina, positivity, teamwork, flexibility, diplomacy, initiative, as well as extensive cross-cultural experience.
 Responsibilities of these multifaceted positions include teaching and facilitation, as well a great deal of behind-the-scenes support work.
 Responsibilities and tasks include the following:

 Education and Facilitation